lucaslimao/gmail-services/README.md

 [Turn on the Gmail API](https://developers.google.com/gmail/api/quickstart/nodejs#step_1_turn_on_the)

-In resulting dialog click **DOWNLOAD CLIENT CONFIGURATION** and save the file credentials.json to your app config directory.
+In resulting dialog click **DOWNLOAD CLIENT CONFIGURATION** and save the file credentials.json to app config directory.

 ## Installation
 ```javascript